A Bachelorette Weekend in Nashville

 If your group loves a good vino then head straight to the source.
 Places like The Winery at Belle Meade, Arrington Vineyards, Grinder’s Switch Winery at Marathon Village, and Natchez Hills Winery and Vineyard offer wine tastings of their award-winning wines grown right here in Tennessee.
 Another wine lover's destination is City Winery where the entire winemaking process is celebrated.
 Wander from the winery into the Barrel Room tasting bar and restaurant where you can try City Winery’s house wines served straight from the cellar.

 Does the bride prefer a brewski to a bubbly?
 Head to one of Music City’s local breweries including Tennessee Brew Works, The Black Abbey Brewing Company, Yazoo Brewing Company, and Fat Bottom Brewery.
-You can even take a brew tour with Music City Brew Tours or Nashville Brew Bus.
+You can even take a brew tour with Nashville Brew Bus.

 Work Off Those Cocktail Calories